-- 3 tablespoons melted butter
+- 3 tablespoons (43 g) melted butter

 - 1 tablespoon baking powder

-- 1/2 teaspoon salt
+- ½ teaspoon salt

-- 1 tablespoon sugar (optional)
+- 1 tablespoon sugar, optional

-- 1 1/2 cups heavy cream
+- 1 ½ cups heavy cream

 - Preheat the oven to 425°F. Line a baking sheet with parchment paper.
 Sift two cups flour, the baking powder, salt and (if using) sugar into a large bowl.
 Fold in 1 1/4 cups cream.
 If the dough is not soft or easily handled, fold in the remaining 1/4 cup cream, little by little.